ocaml/v2.ocaml.org/site/learn/tutorials/structure_of_ocaml_programs.md

 Now we're going to look at a very important issue.
 All examples above ended with a double semi-colon `;;`.
-However, if you look at OCaml code outside of tutorials, you will find whole code base that does not use `;;`, not even once.
+However, if you look at OCaml code outside of tutorials, you will find whole code bases that does not use `;;`, not even once.

-The truth is that `;;` is mostly used in the toplevel and tutorials to mark the end of an Ocaml phrase and send this phrase to the toplevel in order to evaluate it.
+The truth is that `;;` is mostly used in the toplevel and tutorials to mark the end of an OCaml phrase and send this phrase to the toplevel in order to evaluate it.

 Outside of the toplevel, uses of `;;` are, at best, infrequent.